thindil/tashy2/CONTRIBUTING.md

 ### Code submission

-Preferred way to submit your code is clone repository and then open new pull proposal at <https://github.com/thindil/tashy2/compare>.
-But if you prefer, you can send your code by mail too (email address is at top of this file).
-In that situation, please append to your mail patch file with changes.
+Preferred way to submit your code is to use [tickets](https://www.laeran.pl/repositories/tashy2/ticket) on the project page.
+Please attach to that ticket file with diff changes, the best if done with command `fossil diff`.
+But any other diff program will works.
+In that situation, please add information which program was used to create the diff file.